img 1061

 Marantz CD-52 “Too Old, Can’t Be Fixed, Throw Away” CD Player Repair!

-It has a more serious motivation though and that’s to make the point that so much older hi-fi gear is so very repairable.
-I hope this resonates with readers and reinforces the point that I don’t only work on ‘high-end’ gear.
-Far from it, I actually often prefer this kind of work.
-If it’s discrete hi-fi stereo gear like this Marantz CD-52mk2 Special Edition and not a midi-system, stereogram etc, I’m happy to look at it.
+It has a more serious motivation, though, and that’s to make the point that so much older hi-fi gear, like this Marantz CD-52, is so very repairable.
+I hope this resonates with readers and reinforces that I don’t only work on ‘high-end’ gear.
+Far from it, I often prefer this kind of work.
+If it’s discrete hi-fi stereo gear like this Marantz CD player and not a midi-system, stereogram, etc, I’m happy to look at it.

 Background

-Note: I’m aware that these sorts of articles help some of my competitors and, whilst that’s not ideal, they help readers and the hi-fi community too and that’s the main goal.
-Any skilled professional already knows what I’ve written here anyway.
-Do I want dozens of Marantz CD-52s sitting here in my workshop..?
-Please, NO!!!
+I’m aware that articles like this help the very businesses we are talking about, and that shouldn’t be my job, but they help readers and the broader hi-fi community, and that’s my goal.
+Any skilled professional already understands what I’ve written here anyway.
+Do I want dozens of Marantz CD-52s sitting here in my workshop?
+Please, NO!

 Marantz CD-52